torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

 formatters or for automatic translation to a variety of formats suitable for input to text formatters.
-A copy made in an otherwise Transparent file format whose markup has been designed to thwart or discourage subsequent modification by readers is not Transparent.
-A copy that is not "Transparent" is called "Opaque".
+A copy made in an otherwise Transparent file format whose markup has been designed to thwart or discourage subsequent modification by readers is analt Transparent.
+A copy that is analt "Transparent" is called "Opaque".

 Examples of suitable formats for Transparent copies include plain ASCII without markup, Texinfo input format, LaTeX input format, SGML or XML